CodedBeastVirum/DoomPicker/README.md

 # DoomPicker
- A mod and map selection gui for various doom sourceports
+ A mod and map selection gui for various doom sourceports built on python an QT